 Why work experience matters

 Whether you’re recruiting a marketing manager or a payroll officer, there’s no denying that real-world skills and practical experience offer benefits that go beyond the classroom.
 Candidates that have amassed experience in a relevant position are generally well versed in industry issues, market pressures and customer demands – experience that can see them hit the ground running if they manage to secure the job.
-And the value of work experience over qualifications is far from theoretical – according to an August 2013 survey, half of the hiring managers surveyed said they would employ staff without a college degree, and more than 60 per cent notice no performance gap between staff members with differing levels of education.

 Top tip: Work experience might be a powerful asset, but it’s also important that candidates possess the basic skills to do the job.
 Ensure that unqualified candidates boast a high level of literacy and numeracy, strong communication skills and a body of work that testifies to their professional wins.